 - Wage garnishments

-People who owe $50,000 or less in tax debt can qualify for this tax debt relief program.
+People who owe $50,000 or less in tax debt can qualify for this tax relief program.
 Additionally, taxpayers can choose from one of three payment options when they apply to this program.

 - Second, a taxpayer can apply for an Offer in Compromise through the Fresh Start program.
 As mentioned, an OIC is rare but taxpayers can pay off what they owe the IRS.